-The City's personnel prepare periodic financial information for internal use that meets the needs of management and the council.
-However, the City does not prepare the financial statements, including the accompanying notes disclosures, as required by GAAP.
+The City's personnel prepare periodic financial information for internal use that meets the needs of management and the Council.
+However, the City does not prepare the financial statements, including the accompanying notes disclosures, as required by accounting principles generally accepted in the United States of America.
 The City has elected to have the auditors assist in the preparation of the financial statements and notes.